Vikings know NFL offenses have been flummoxing defenses

 Iloka’s seven years in the league — and especially the 2½ he’s spent with Zimmer — likely inform a bit of his nonchalance when presented with the league’s latest set of avant-garde offensive ideas, which will be personified by the Chicago Bears on Sunday night.

-“Ten years, 15 years ago, the Wildcat was popular when Miami ran it,” Iloka said.
+“Ten years, 15 years ago, the wildcat was popular when Miami ran it,” Iloka said.
 “Zone reads, [run-pass options], yada yada yada.
 Whatever the fad is.
 As an offense, you can only work on so much.
 So when things work in the league, a lot of teams copy it.
 Defenses find ways to stop it, and they move to something else.”

 Be that as it may, the moment is now for the offense popularized by the Kansas City Chiefs and the disciples of coach Andy Reid, including Bears coach Matt Nagy and Eagles coach Doug Pederson, who incorporated some of the Chiefs’ concepts in Philadelphia and passed them along to Vikings offensive coordinator John DeFilippo.
 When the Vikings play the Bears on Sunday night, they’ll have to be ready for a voluminous playbook that will move players all over the field, take advantage of quarterback Mitchell Trubisky’s mobility and seek to confuse defenders with motion and misdirection.

-Then, in what’s being billed as the game of the year on Monday night, Reid’s Chiefs will take on the Rams, coached by Sean McVay, who cut his teeth in the Redskins’ offense when Griffin was there before working with Kirk Cousins.
+Then, in what’s being billed as the game of the year on Monday night, Reid’s Chiefs will take on the Rams, coached by Sean McVay, who cut his teeth in the Redskins offense when Griffin was there before working with Kirk Cousins.
 The NFL’s newest offensive concepts might not really be all that new — many of them have been popularized by teams looking for college-style offenses compatible with their young quarterbacks, and Reid’s adaptation has been inspired by Texas A&M’s Kliff Kingsbury — but they’re the talk of the league right now because defenses have yet to find a consistent answer for them.

-“I don’t know if it’s as much [because of young QBs] as everyone thinks it is but there is some, there’s no doubt,” DeFilippo said.
+“I don’t know if it’s as much [because of young QBs] as everyone thinks it is, but there is some, there’s no doubt,” DeFilippo said.
 “What you are seeing less in the NFL is two-back football.
 You are seeing ‘12’ personnel [one running back, two tight ends].
 You are still seeing ‘11’ personnel.
 To run the football [with] 11 personnel, you have to have an answer for that seventh guy in the box.
 I think that’s where a lot of this started and getting creative: ‘How do we just block that seventh guy if they are going to load the box on us?’

 “It is a single-safety [in the] middle [of the field] league.
 Unless you are on third-and-long, there’s very little two-high [safety defense], except some of those corners-pressed teams where the safeties are basically behind linebacker depth.
 This is a single-safety middle league now.
 You have to account for that extra player and that is kind of how it started.
-Some of the RPO world, some of the, ‘Leave a guy unblocked and you read him,’ I think a lot of it has trickled up because some of the things of the guys in college are doing, and also because this league has turned into a single-safety middle league.”
+Some of the RPO world, some of the ‘Leave a guy unblocked and you read him,’ I think a lot of it has trickled up because some of the things of the guys in college are doing, and also because this league has turned into a single-safety middle league.”

 Many of the Vikings’ struggles early this season came against McVay’s Rams and Kyle Shanahan’s 49ers.
-Now, after a five-game stretch in which they allowed just 18.8 points per game (albeit against some lesser lights like the Cardinals, Jets and Lions), the Vikings will get to see if their defensive improvements can hold up to much of what they saw early in the season.
+Now, after a five-game stretch in which they allowed just 18.8 points per game (albeit against some lesser lights in the Cardinals, Jets and Lions), the Vikings will get to see if their defensive improvements can hold up to much of what they saw early in the season.

 “Chicago is Andy Reid and Doug Pederson’s offense,” said ESPN NFL analyst Matt Bowen, who spent seven years in the league as a safety.
 “There’ll be a lot of movement.
 There’ll be guys like Tarik Cohen, who go in jet motion and different formations, and a tight end in Trey Burton who can line [up] anywhere on the field.
 They’ll use ‘21’ personnel, which is two running backs in the game, and it’s going to be two tailbacks — it’ll be Jordan Howard and Cohen.
-They’ll do different things to try to gain a pre-snap advantage, one that helps the young quarterback in Trubisky, but also give them an opportunity to create some open windows.”
+They’ll do different things to try to gain a pre-snap advantage, one that helps the young quarterback in Trubisky but also give them an opportunity to create some open windows.”

 Said Iloka: “They’re going to try to wheel some guys.
 They’re going to try to sneak guys through the zone [in coverage], or put two into the same zone and try to pull one out.
 You’ll have some RPOs, you’ll have some zone reads.
 I guess the focus is the same [as the Rams and 49ers], but schematically, it’s a little bit different.”